rrwick/Filtlong/README.md

             length = 117786     mean quality = 53.02      window quality =  0.00
 ```

-The read's bad ranges are the coordinates non-matching start/end regions (because of `--trim`) or runs of 250 or more non-matching bases (because of `--split 250`).
+The read's bad ranges are the coordinates non-matching start/end regions (because of `--trim`) or runs of non-matching bases (because of `--split`).
 The child ranges are the inverse, bases that aren't in the bad ranges:
 ```
         bad ranges = 0-25, 71401-71745, 72393-72683, 72742-73049, 77279-77627, 78710-79055, 85575-85947, 86620-86877, 89397-89682, 91451-91782, 94415-94764, 96010-96306, 96604-96886, 98691-99176, 102349-102655, 102913-103286, 103488-103828, 106124-106397, 113277-113581, 117784-117786
       child ranges = 25-71401, 71745-72393, 72683-72742, 73049-77279, 77627-78710, 79055-85575, 85947-86620, 86877-89397, 89682-91451, 91782-94415, 94764-96010, 96306-96604, 96886-98691, 99176-102349, 102655-102913, 103286-103488, 103828-106124, 106397-113277, 113581-117784